gbraekmans/enshure/doc/user/arguments.rst

 .. option:: -t ACTION [NAME], --task ACTION [NAME]

   begins or ends a task.
 ACTION is 'begin' or 'end'.
-NAME is required for a begin-action.
+NAME is required for a begin-action, but **may not** be given for an end-action.

 Tasks group a sequence of enshure statements.
 These are usefull for a lot of things: